iopsystems/infrastructure-vitals-book/README.md

 # infrastructure-vitals-book
-Understanding the vitals signs that tell the health of your infrastructure.
+Understanding the vitals signs of your infrastructure.